arnasmat/BlockchainTechnologies/README.md

 AI was primarily used for assistance and help understanding certain functionality such as UTXOs in bitcoin, not for code generation.
+NOTE: In the CLI branch AI was used for blockchain reading implementation.
+As you can notice, reading isn't done.
+AI has only caused harm and made the codebase terrible, unusable, ugly and not functional lol

 ---